Skip to contents

 Description R option Environment variable Default value

-Hostname of the NocoDB server to work with. nocodb.hostname R_NOCODB_HOSTNAME
+Origin of the NocoDB server to work with. nocodb.origin R_NOCODB_ORIGIN

 Title (name) of the NocoDB base to work with. nocodb.base_title R_NOCODB_BASE_TITLE